Why User-Centered Design is the Key to Online Success: Leveraging Psychology and Design Principles to Create Meaningful Experiences

 Fitts’s Law explains that why large, well-placed buttons are more effective than small buttons that are hard to reach.
 Users must have no friction or struggle to find key actions on your website/product.
 Amazon implements this really well by placing the "Add to Cart" buttons in prominent locations.

-UX design comparison showing familiar interface versus unfamiliar, emphasizing Jakob’s Law for intuitive user experience
+User Centered design comparison showing familiar interface versus unfamiliar, emphasizing Jakob’s Law for intuitive user experience

-Design comparison showing familiar interface versus unfamiliar
+User Centered Design comparison showing familiar interface versus unfamiliar

 These buttons are easy to spot and are large enough to click effortlessly, and also the buttons are placed so strategically to minimize user effort.
 This simple but thoughtful design element can significantly increase conversions because by doing so Amazon reduces the friction in the user's buying journey.